casblood18/2D-Platformer-Pygame/README.md

 # 2D-Platformer-Pygame
-Practicing python and pygame with OOP by building a game through my interest in game development around late 2024
+Practicing python and pygame with OOP by building a game through my interest in game development around late 2024 check